george-zip/data_warehouse/README.md

 The project contains the following scripts:

 [aws_dependencies_up.py](aws_dependencies_up.py) brings up the project's dependencies on AWS, including establishing IAM roles and the Redshift cluster.
+Waits until cluster is described as available.
+This may take several minutes.

 [aws_dependencies_down.py](aws_dependencies_down.py) shuts down the Redshift cluster on AWS and deletes any IAM roles.